 Additionally, be sure to educate your children on how they can monitor their credit report & credit score.
 If this is a conversation you’d like us to have, feel free to give us a call!

-Registered associates of Bluestone Wealth Partners are registered representatives of Lincoln Financial Advisors Corp.
-Securities and investment advisory services offered through Lincoln Financial Advisors Corp., a broker/dealer (member SIPC) and registered investment advisor.
-Insurance offered through Lincoln affiliates and other fine companies.
-Bluestone Wealth Partners is not an affiliate of Lincoln Financial Advisors Corp.
+Registered associates of Bluestone Wealth Partners are registered representatives of LPL Financial.
+Securities and investment advisory services offered through LPL Financial., a broker/dealer (member SIPC) and registered investment advisor.
+Insurance offered through LPL Financial affiliates and other fine companies.
 CRN-2431883-022019